 They've also been superseded by either newer planes or newer satellites, which is why these planes are now on static display, here.
 Meanwhile, to our north, modern aircraft still flew test flights.

 From the Airparks, I headed, first east, then north a few blocks, to Avenue J. According to Google Maps, they're about 26 miles apart, and 37-40 minutes to drive on surface streets.
 So it's a bit of a drive, but not far, if you're already here, in the Antelope Valley.
-You can certainly both in a decent half-day.
+You can certainly do both in a decent half-day.
 In fact, the drive seemed shorter than that.
 Don't expect to pass much in the way of retail options along the way, however.

 Because I forgot my free State Park passes, I parked on 170th Street, which runs along the park's western boundary.
 That added a slight amount of distance.
 But the hike up to Saddleback Butte from the campground area is only 1.6 miles each way, so we're talking a total of less than 3.5 miles, roundtrip.